(b. 1958) is a retired American Professional Wrestler

 - Not Cheating Unless You Get Caught: The Horsemen were naturals at this.
 In fact, it's how he beat Hulk Hogan on the February 12, 1996 Nitro.
 Hulk had him in the Figure-Four.
 Woman threw powder in Hulk's eyes and Arn hit Hulk with Woman's boot and got the pinball.

-- Only Sane Man: In The Horsemen he was this a lot
+- Only Sane Man: In The Horsemen he was this a lot, both in promos and in real life.

 - Power Stable: